Job title: Valens Labs Intern

-Valens fosters an intellectually vibrant climate that emphasizes teamwork, transparency, meritocracy, accountability, and empowerment at junior levels.
-But above all else, we produce quality work.
+Valens fosters an intellectually vibrant climate that emphasizes teamwork, transparency, meritocracy, accountability, and empowerment at every level.
+Above all else, we produce quality work.
 We are proud of our record of delivering products that exceed our clients’ expectations and stand the test of time.
-At Valens, you would be part of a smart, talented, and confident team of people with diverse backgrounds, experiences, and outlooks.
+At Valens, you will be part of a smart, talented, and confident team of people with interesting and diverse backgrounds, experiences, and outlooks.
 We think Valens is a great place to work, and we believe that you will, too.

 Candidates should be prepared to contribute immediately, and should be able to transition swiftly into the coding process.
-Candidates should have familiarity on topics related to violent non-state actors and jihadist militancy.
+Candidates should have familiarity on topics related to violent non-state actors such as jihadist militancy and transnational criminal organizations.
 Preference will be given to candidates who have experience in qualitative coding, as well as network and content analysis.
 This project is research-intensive, requiring the intern to consult open-source material, primary and secondary sources, and social media data.

-The intern is expected to work 30-40 hours per week, and will receive a compensation that is competitive with other policy internships.
+The intern is expected to work 20-25 hours per week, and will receive a compensation that is competitive with other policy internships.
 Valens Global’s head office is located in Rosslyn, VA.
-The ideal candidate is highly organized, detail-oriented, and has the ability to stay on top of deadlines and produce quality work within tight time constraints.
-Over the course of the internship, the intern can expect to build skills in research methodologies, open-source intelligence analysis, and coding.
+The ideal candidate is highly organized, detail-oriented, and is able to stay on top of deadlines and produce quality work within tight time constraints.
+Throughout the internship, the intern can expect to build skills in research methodologies, open-source intelligence analysis, and qualitative coding.